evolvingstuff/vdw2/content/posts/20-ng-is-enough-vitamin-d-for-healthy-nordic-caucasians-5th-nordic-meta-analysis.md

 They also, of course, totally ignored ecological studies.

-#### Most of the excellent <a href="/posts/intervention-trials-of-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1336">Intervention trials of vitamin D</a> were published AFTER the Nordic report looked at data
+#### Most of the excellent [Intervention trials of vitamin D](/tags/intervention-trials-of-vitamin-d.html) were published AFTER the Nordic report looked at data

 | | |
 | --- | --- |